socialbodylab/Monarch-Control-Code/README.md

 Download and unzip this repository over your Arduino sketch folder.
 This will setup the required library.

-When uploading, make sure you change the Monarch ID in `Monarch.ino` to the ID of the Monarch you are apploading to.
+When uploading, make sure you change the Monarch ID in `Monarch.ino` to the ID of the Monarch you are uploading to.

 # Editing

-Everything should be compatible with your favourite Arduino IDE.
+Everything should be compatible with your favorite Arduino IDE.

 # Structure